enesyesil/aws-central-banking-hub/README.md

 The goal is to meet **bank-grade security and compliance** requirements while making management straightforward and scalable.

-# 2. Centralized Identity and Access Management (AWS SSO)
+# 2. Centralized Identity and Access Management

 - **AWS IAM Identity Center (AWS SSO)** is used for centralized authentication.
 - Each bank’s employees see **only** their own AWS account(s) upon login.